-Subsequent to year end, the Company and All-Acacia negotiated a second amendment to the current option agreement which modifies the quantum and timing of the next option payments (see Note 6).
-Proposed modifications split option payment (ii) into 2 payments of US\$50,000 each payable upon signature of the amendment and by March 20, 2021 respectively and option payment (iii) into 2 payments of US\$50,000 each payable by March 20, 2022 and 2023 respectively.
+Prior to March 20, 2020, the Company and All-Acacia negotiated a further amendment to the option agreement which modifies the quantum and timing of the next staged payments.
+Proposed modifications split staged payment (ii) into 2 payments of US\$50,000 each payable upon signature of the amendment and by March 20, 2021 respectively and staged payment (iii) into 2 payments of US\$50,000 each payable by March 20, 2022 and 2023 respectively.
 Rugby will pay All-Acacia in either Rugby shares (subject to TSX-V approval) or in cash, subject to All Acacia's right to elect to receive up to US\$25,000 in cash.
 Due to the current COVID-19 situation in the Philippines, the amendment has not been formally finalized yet.